-When most people look at volunteering abroad, they want the most foreign adventure they can find (we're all about that, too)...but if you haven’t given much thought to Mexico, it’s time to change all of that.
-This is the most underrated country.
-For reals.
+When most people look at volunteering abroad, they want the most foreign adventure they can find (we're all about that, too)...but we think Mexico is the most underrated country.
+For real.

 Trying to decide where you want to make a difference and explore for an entire semester might be a tricky decision.
-After all, a semester volunteering in Ukraine is going to be quiet different than a semester teaching English to little ninos y ninas in Mexico, right?
-(Look at you, you don’t even need to learn basic Spanish!)
 Even if you pull up Google and start flipping through pictures, you can’t really capture what a semester would really be like … that’s where we come in!

 Not to play favorites, but we love Mexico.
 We had little interview with Kelsie G. who’s the current Head Teacher in Irapuato, Mexico to show you how rad this country is.
 Here’s what she had to say:

 Out of all the ILP countries, what made you pick Mexico?